thinkbeforecoding/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 - Which entity should be the aggregate root within the **Conference** aggregate?
-- What else will end up in the conference aggregate?
+- What else will end up in the **Conference aggregate**?
 Will it become too large.
 - How does this approach handle multiple simultaneous bookings?

 The third possible approach, shown in figure 3, uses a saga to